Search sheldonbrown.com and sheldonbrown.org

 - Defunct French manufacturer primarily of brakes.
 The Mafac "Racer" centerpull was the standard for high-end French bikes all through the '50s and well into the '60s.

 "MAFAC" is an acronym from: "Manufacture Auvergnoise de Freins et Accessoires pour Cycle" (Manufacturer in the Auvergne of Brakes and Accessories for Cycles.)

 - A race in which all the competitors start together at the same time, as opposed to time-trials or pursuits.
 Mass-start races were illegal in Britain for many years, a major reason for the popularity of time trials there.

 - A cyclist who habitually pedals hard in a high gear, at a slow cadence.
 The opposite of a "spinner."
 The "mashing" style is likely to cause knee injuries and leg cramps.

-- A special chain link designed to be easily disassembled and re-assembled.
+- A special chain link (actually, half of a link) designed to be easily disassembled and re-assembled.
 Most simple bicycles have these, but they are not generally used on bicycles with derailer gearing, because conventional master links are too bulky to clear the closely-spaced sprockets.

-The Craig Super Link, SRAM Power Link and KMC Missing Link and Wipperman Connex are special master links that work with derailer gearing, and a good choice for a cyclist who wishes to be able to remove the chain for cleaning.
+The Craig Super Link, SRAM Power Link, KMC Missing Link and Wipperman Connex are special master links that work with derailer gearing, and a good choice for a cyclist who wishes to be able to remove the chain for cleaning.

 The article about chain cleaning includes more information about master links.